 Hopefully, your weekly tithes and offerings cover your expenses.
-However, there are times when your church will need an extra influx of money for a church remodel, missions trip, community outreach, or another project.
+However, there are times when your church will need an extra influx of money for a church remodel, missions trip, community outreach, or another special project.
 In these instances, a church fundraising effort may be in order.

 Solely asking your congregation to give a bit extra this month may not be the most effective method.
 Church leaders make several types of “asks” of their members.
 From volunteering in the nursery to leading worship and giving financially, you can potentially wear out your congregation.
 Also, many families operate on tight budgets while others may not feel emotionally connected to the need you’re presenting.

 Instead of making yet another request, try using an approach that is more personal, involves a fun activity, or provides a needed service.
 Those methods can be more effective fundraisers for churches.

 If you have such a need at the moment (or want to be ready when you do), take it up a notch beyond the simple church donation letter and use these 12 church fundraising ideas to help you get started:

 You’ve probably seen these fundraisers on social media.